space88man/kubeadm-transcripts/centos/04-etcd.md

 kubernetes v3 store.

 We will install etcd on kube0 and inspect the etcd store.
-All though the current version is 3.1.9, and kubernetes is using 3.0.14, this is not significant as we are only using it to explore the store.
+Although the current version is 3.1.9, and kubernetes is using 3.0.14, this is not significant as we are only using it to explore the store.

 *Transcript*: